nextflow-io/nf-validation/README.md

 This plugins implement a validation Nextlow pipeline parameters based on [nf-core JSON schema](https://nf-co.re/pipeline_schema_builder).

+It can also validate and convert a samplesheet to a Nextflow channel ready to use.
+Supported samplesheet formats are CSV, TSV and YAML (simple).

 ## Get started

 To compile and run the tests use the following command: